-Emissions of CO2 resulting from the application of urea are determined for reporting in Table 3H of the CRF.
-The CO2 emissions can be calculated according to the following Tier 1 method:
+Emissions of CO_2 resulting from the application of urea are determined for reporting in Table 3H of the CRF.
+The CO_2 emissions can be calculated according to the following Tier 1 method:

-$$CO_2$$ emissions $3H = M{urea} \times EF CO_2 \text{ urea } \times 44/12$ (16.1)
+CO_2 emissions $3H = M{urea} \times EF CO_2$ urea x $44/12$ (16.1) -- --------

+Where:

-CO2 emissions 3H : Carbon dioxide emissions (kg CO2/year) from CRF source category 3H (Urea application)
+CO 2 emissions 3H : Carbon dioxide emissions (kg

+CO 2 /year) from CRF source category

+3H (Urea application)

-M{urea} : Mass of urea (kg)
+M {urea} : Mass of urea (kg)

-EF CO2 urea : Emission factor (kg CO2-C/kg applied) for urea
+EF CO 2 urea : Emission factor (kg CO 2 -C/kg applied)

-44/12 : Conversion factor from CO2-C to CO2
+44/12 for urea Conversion factor from CO 2 -C to CO 2

+44/12 •

 Usage figures of urea are taken from the synthetic fertilizer statistics available from Wageningen Economic Research.
-Since 2016 usage figures of urea application is derived from the statistics on inorganic fertilizer available from the FADN.
+As of 2016 usage figures of urea application is derived from the statistics on inorganic fertilizer available from the FADN.
 Consistency between the two data sources has been verified and confirmed in terms of total nitrogen applied (Van Bruggen et al., 2019).
-However, due to time constraints it could not be verified that the amount of urea is also consistent throughout the time series.
-This will be amended in the NIR of 2022 and the next methodology report.